DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _TL Note:_ These are Vanessa's lines from V1C5

-Seeing Saki holding hand grenade so dearly made Kai to remember the Vanessa.
+Seeing Saki holding the hand grenade so dearly made Kai remember Vanessa's words.

 At that time...
-Never ever he would imagine himself doing something like coming to spirits' land.
+Never would he ever have imagined himself doing something like coming to the spirits' land.

 "Okay, we're already leaving the city."

 "...Ah, nice.
-I was thinking my life is going to shorten."
+I thought my lifespan was about to shorten."

-Kai's car passed buildings.
+Kai's car passed the buildings.
-Following them was the second car, then the third and so on, passing through the spirit' nest, but there were no signs of anything threating to attack them.
+Following them was the second car, then the third and so on, passing through the spirits' nest, but there were no signs of anything threatening to attack them.

 "Jeanne, how are things on your end?"

 [We're passing through without troubles.
 Though unfortunately it also means that we're not going to meet the Yurun's Resistance's expectations.]

-From the other side of radio he heard Commander's self-deprecating laugh.
+From the other side of radio he heard the Commander's self-deprecating laugh.

-[To all cars, follow road straight ahead.
+[To all cars, follow the road straight ahead.
 We're heading towards the Yurun's Resistance headquarters.
-Their leader is a renowned commander Balmnung-dono, also commonly known as _Lion King_.
+Their leader is a renowned commander named Balmnung-dono, also commonly known as _Lion King_.
 Be mindful to not act impolite.]

 -------------------------------------------------------------------------------

 <a href="#Part2" id="Part2" class="Bookmark"></a>

-A stronghold among wilderness Ruin S Fulham.
+A stronghold among wilderness, Ruin S Fulham.
 The <span title="jp. 赤煉瓦">red brick</span> castle.
-Once it was a land where a <span title="jp. 一族 literally single family, but to be accurate it is probably branch of rouyal family, hence I used clan to say it short">clan</span>, who lost a fight for a crown of Yurun, had escaped.
+Once it was a land where a <span title="jp. 一族 literally single family, but to be accurate it is probably branch of royal family, hence I used clan to say it short">clan</span>
+that lost a fight for the crown of Yurun, had escaped.

-And this stronghold, which was the last hope of mankind crushed by Spirits' invasion...
+And this stronghold, which was the last hope of mankind crushed by the spirits' invasion...
-Was a headquarters of the Yurun's Resistance.
+Was the headquarters of the Yurun's Resistance.

 "Welcome to our Resistance.
 Let us greet expedition of our fellow army!"